Education: John Tomer holds a B.S. in industrial engineering (1964) from Rutgers University and a Ph.D. in economics (1973) from Rutgers University.

 Behavioral Economics: Tomer is a founding member of the Society for the Advancement of Behavioral Economics (SABE), assisted in SABE’s rebirth in 1991-1992, and served as its President from 1992 to 2003 and Executive Director from 2003 to 2012.
 Tomer was Co-Editor of the Journal of Socio-Economics from 2001 to 2012.
 Tomer is editor of Palgrave Macmillan’s book series entitled Advances in Behavioral Economics.

-Family: He is married to Doris Tomer and resides in Troy, NY; He has two grown sons, Russell and Jeffrey, two daughters-in-law, Karina and Sonja, and three grandchildren, Hudson, Emma, and Milo.
+Family: He is married to Doris Tomer and resides in Troy, NY; He has two grown sons, Russell and Jeffrey, two daughters-in-law, Karina and Sonja, and four grandchildren, Hudson, Emma, Milo and Ella.